Time to go to bed

 Four counselors stand in front of the campers in a line.
 When the music begins to play one counselor starts to dance slowly around the other three.
 When the dancing counselor touches one of the other counselors, they freeze like a statue and the other counselor starts to dance.
 Each counselor takes it in turns to choose another counselor to unfreeze and at the same time, they themselves become a statue.
 On more than one occasion I have had a camper watching this ask if they could stay and keep watching instead of going to bed.
 This is a classic and works well on high energy nights.

 The calm down at the end of the camp day is often a neglected but an incredibly important part of the day.
-If you follow my advice then you will find that both the campers and counselors will benefit from a quiet and peaceful end to the day.
+If you learn a few relaxation games, you will find that both the campers and counselors will benefit from a quiet and peaceful end to the day.
 Start simple, take your time and play the right music !
 Good night and good luck.